davidlatwe/montydb/README.md

 * Support **Python 2.7, 3.4, 3.5, 3.6**

 ### Goal
-* To be an alternative option for projects which using MongoDB
+* To be an alternative option for projects which using MongoDB.
+* Switch in between without changing document operation code.
+(If common ops is all you need)
-* Improve my personal skill
+* Improve my personal skill :p

 ### Requirements
 * `pip install pyyaml`